 Category I: Direct application of the policies and procedures in the Corporate Administrative Policy Manuals to departments, offices of government and all public service votes as well as any additional entities as indicated in a specific policy or procedure.

 Category II: Direct application to Crown corporations, who are to use the policies and procedures in the Corporate Administrative Policy Manuals to the extent that there is no conflict with their existing legislation, regulations, or existing contracts.
 Where possible, Crown corporations are to make their bylaws reflective of policy objectives, as appropriate.

 Category III: Entities that receive government funding, primarily other government service organizations, are asked to embrace the intent of the policies/procedures, where such is determined reasonable for the efficient and effective operation of their organization.

 The focus now will be on maintaining the information and publishing the policies still under development.
-Treasury Board office has the responsibility to ensure the Corporate Administrative Policy Manuals are current.
+The Executive Council Office has the responsibility to ensure the Corporate Administrative Policy Manuals are current.

 All manuals have received the endorsement of Executive Council.
 Individual policies in the Corporate Administrative Policy Manuals have been approved by a number of different means, such as Executive Council, ministers and deputy ministers.

 Check the history table at the end of each policy to see who approved the policy, the approval date, the manual release date and the date of the most recent review.
 The date of Treasury and Policy Board's approval of the manuals has been used in instances where the origins of the original policy were not determined.